Exam format

 PASS

-Below cut score
+Below the cut score

 RETAKE